toxicpuzzle/spx/README.md

 3. Describe your tests and how to run them.

+Each folder contains
+1. .in files which are fed to the corresponding binaries
+2. script temporarily moves all binaries into the subdirectory
+3. script runs tests with the .in files in subdirectory.
++ don't have to recompile c file everytime you want to add a different test

 To add libraries to intllisense, got to /usr/include to get the libraries https://stackoverflow.com/questions/11457670/where-are-the-headers-of-the-c-standard-library#:~:text=GCC%20typically%20has%20the%20standard,which%20version%20you%20have%20installed.
     -> Turns out his is the incorrect directory, get the correct directory by doing gcc -print-search-dirs